Why People React To Corn

 Corn Agriculture, Processing, And Preparation

-How corn is grown, processed, and prepared in the modern western diet has caused a lot of the issues that lead to someone reacting to corn.
+How corn is grown, processed, and prepared in the modern western diet has caused a lot of the issues that lead to allergies and intolerance to corn.
 Corn is not always the culprit.
 It is often our own ignorance.
 Below, is a list of issues related to corn in our diet.
 These corn related health issues will be followed by more detailed data on each of them.

 - Corn proteins - the prolamin lectins: A true corn allergy or intolerance to corn protein.
 Science is catching up with this fact.
 See the details below.